yashsahugtx/skype-docs/Skype/UCMA/ucma-5-0-implementation-architecture-and-application-behavior.md

 > [!NOTE]
-> <P>These behaviors apply only to UCMA 5.0 and may not be honored by the underlying signaling layer.
-The signaling layer is also accessible to an application that uses UCMA 5.0.</P>
+> These behaviors apply only to UCMA 5.0 and may not be honored by the underlying signaling layer.
+The signaling layer is also accessible to an application that uses UCMA 5.0.

-## In This Section
+## In this section

   - [Asynchronous pattern](asynchronous-pattern.md)